DSC's mission is "DSC supports people to live a rich and meaningful life."

 DSC’s past reaches back to 1960 when a devoted a group of citizens and an enthusiastic community wanted to offer people with disabilities an opportunity to become more involved in and contribute to their community.
-During that time, The Champaign County Rehabilitation Center, Happy Day School, Mayor’s Action for Retarded Children, and Togetherness Club were four separate programs with unique origins, but were destined to become a unified and comprehensive program of services, eventually becoming Developmental Services Center.
+During that time, The Champaign County Rehabilitation Center, Happy Day School, Mayor’s Action for Retarded Children, and Togetherness Club were four separate programs with unique origins, but were destined to become a unified and comprehensive program of services, eventually becoming DSC.

 Champaign County Rehabilitation Center